veltzer/demos-bd-splunk/exercises/basic/06-Rex.md

 # Create a statistical report based on search results
 Use data you've uploaded from the access.log file to Splunk.

-Create a report by request type, url and status code.
+Create a report by request type, URL and status code.
 Such as How many requests were passed, failed and so on in an hour.

-We would need to produce a report by request type, url and status code.
+We would need to produce a report by request type, URL and status code.

 How many requests were passed, failed and so on in an hour.